cityofaustin/innovation/pages/join/project-lead.md

 The iTeam project lead will manage the lifecycle of the iTeam’s work and deliverables, and is responsible for managing client expectations and ensuring delivery.
 Working with the senior service designer to set creative direction, you will provide the necessary organization and environment the iTeam needs to succeed, and build and maintain productive relationships with myriad stakeholders of displacement and/or homelessness issues.

-This position is grant funded.
+This position is currently grant funded through calendar year 2019.

 **Applications close November 19, 2018**